fz172/fanfly/_posts/2026-07-14-mounting_left_wing_part_2.md

 ### Wing Harness

-The other thing on the wing was connecting the harness and penumatic lines from the pitot tube.
+The other thing on the wing was connecting the harness and pneumatic lines from the pitot tube.

-The wing connector is secured on the fuselage with 4 M4 screws, and the air lines just goes through the fuselage through 2 gromet holes.
+The wing connector is secured on the fuselage with 4 M4 screws, and the air lines just go through 2 grommet holes in the fuselage.
 Both are pretty easy to connect.

 ![](https://lh3.googleusercontent.com/pw/AP1GczN5JQQ66zTKelfL7nvwWYtzBO21zTi-3kwvQ9DaiaLdTIkaj4GDRcbn8AUoQ4UVXrlKZE54IK7Fhn_SeD7mxr2maAhQudyM32M3ZnGr9Wg8-R_YFFPXqBEsh85G9W8Gjlg0pWdNyxrjBtOzCzR46vitDw=w3136-h2352-s-no-gm?authuser=0)